Meet the research team!

 she/her/hers

-Sripriya is a sophomore majoring in Psychological Sciences with a minor in Creative Writing.
+Sripriya is a junior majoring in Psychological Sciences with a minor in Creative Writing.

 -